19hours/sg-statutes/Acts/Land Titles Act.md

 (a) if he thinks fit, create a folio or folios for the estate or interest of that person in some or all of the land leased; and

-(b) for the purposes of this subsection, require the production to him of the duplicate registered lease.
+(b) for the purposes of this subsection, require the production to him of the duplicate lease.

+[Act 8 of 2014 wef 15/08/2014]

 (4) The Registrar may, if he thinks fit, create a new folio or new folios for the whole or any part of the land comprised in one or more of the folios.